 Imagine if every appliance and electronic device in our homes had a sensor that spoke to the internet and shared information like electricity consumption.
 By being connected together, smart electricity grids would be able to prioritise energy usage in a far more efficient manner.

-For manufacturing, being able to track materials and components in real time, will lead to significant efficiencies and cost reductions in many organisation.
+For manufacturing, being able to track materials and components in real time will lead to significant efficiencies and cost reductions in many organisations.

-The medical field is another market that will see huge benefits from the Internet of Things.
+The medical field is another market that will see huge benefits from the IoT.
 They are designing slippers with sensors for example, which will be able to track the elderly and detect falls.
 Special clothing will keep track of our heart rates and blood pressure in real time.

 But all of this comes with its own challenges.
 Businesses will need to equip themselves with the correct analysis tools to manage this tsunami of data and make sense of it.

-The internet is all of a sudden developing a central nervous system that will be able to provide valuable information and predict situations before they happen.
-The Internet of Things is coming at business faster than most people think, and those who aren’t prepared will not be as agile as they would like to be in a fast-changing technological world.
+The internet is, all of a sudden, developing a central nervous system that will be able to provide valuable information and predict situations before they happen.
+The IoT is coming at businesses faster than most people think, and those who aren’t prepared will not be as agile as they would like to be in a fast-changing technological world.